A Logarithmic Bayesian Approach to Quantum Error Detection: An Optimal Bayesian Filter

 \subsection{Recursive form of the posterior probability}

 For notational simplicity, we introduce the vector-valued quantity

 where $M^{(1)}$ and $M^{(2)}$ are measurements of the parity operators $Z_1Z_2$ and $Z_2Z_3$ respectively and $i$ is a non-negative integer.
-The time argument $iT$ appears because the sets of sequential measurements must necessarily be spaced out in increments of $T$.
-To denote the state of the system after the $i$th measurement, i.e. at time $t = (i + 1)T$, we employ the compound index $0 \leq \ell_i \leq 7$.
+The time argument $iT$ appears because the sets of (non-overlapping) sequential measurements will be spaced out in increments of $T$.
+To denote the state of the system after the $i$th measurement, i.e., at time $t = (i + 1)T$, we employ the compound index $0 \leq \ell_i \leq 7$.
 Using this notation, we write the posterior probability of the $\ell_i$th state as

 where $P(C|AB)$ is generically the probability distribution of variable $C$ given knowledge of the state of variables $A$ and $B$.
 Using the chain rule of probability, Eq.~\eqref{eq:posterior_def} can be put into a recursive form as